 Sandstone is another classic Santa Barbara building material used throughout town.
 It is a natural material- sandstone boulders and rocks found in the foothills of SB.
 Relatively soft, it is cut, chiseled and shaped into handcrafted walls, patios and walkways.

-More Classic Santa Barbara Architectural Details
+More Classic Architectural Details

 Beautiful shadows are cast from this historic Spanish-style Juliette balcony in the courtyard of the El Paseo restaurants and shops in downtown Santa Barbara, California.